Chapter 07 – The rainbow train: high-speed, high-death

 Skyfrost followed her.
 His arms transformed into two kusarigama – scythes attached to a metal chain.
 He burrowed one of them inside the roof’s coating and swung on his chain arm like a monkey on a liana.
 He rotated his second arm and threw the scythe at her.
 Ragna leaped to her left and escaped the metal blade.

-As Ragna stood up, he had retracted the scythe-chain and transformed his arm into a sickle.
+As Ragna stood up.
+Skyfrost retracted the scythe-chain and transformed his arm into a sickle.
 He extended the remaining chain and ran sideways as well.
 Skyfrost swung his arm, and Ragna blocked with her saber.
 The two blades clashed.
 Ragna let go of the resistance and ducked, ramming her head into the Vice-captain’s stomach.
 Skyfrost lost his footing and dangled from the chain.
 Aiming for his defenseless head, Ragna swung her saber.
 He extended it, descended further, and her swing vibrated against the chain links.
-As quick as she could, Ragna changed the direction of her blade and thrust it in Skyfrost’s direction, trying to impale his scalp.
+As quick as she could, Ragna changed the direction of her blade and thrust it into Skyfrost’s direction, trying to impale his scalp.

-Again, he evaded the attack, and Ragna ran downwards, following him.
+Again, he evaded the attack.
+Ragna ran downwards, following him.
 The chain contracted and pulled the Vice-captain up.
 He swung his blade arm.

-Ragna tried to evade the attack, but the blade ate into her shoulder.
+Ragna tried to evade the attack, but the blade bit into her shoulder.
 She cried in pain, and Skyfrost smirked.

 “Huh?”
 Skyfrost tilted his head.